AnsariSadaan/devConnect/README.md

 # RazorPay Payment Gateway Integration
     - Signup on Razorpay & complete KYC
     - created a ui for premium page
-    - createing an api for payment
+    - createing an api for payment in backend
+    - Initialized razorpay in utils
+    - creating order on razorpay
+    - created schema and model
+    - also added key and id in env
+    - save the api in payment collection
+    - make the api dynamic

 # need to make some pages
 privacy policy
 terms and service